 Regardless of what you choose to do, making appreciation part of the culture is critical.
 It will consistently show employees that you recognize their value to the company’s success.

 Social recognition also normalizes a culture of celebrating successes.
-“A fellow employee compliments another, a manager publicly recognizes someone, or a public post is made—these all allow an employee to share their pride and accomplishment with the community and can contribute reputation building,” says Jamie.
+“A fellow employee compliments another, a manager publicly recognizes someone, or a public post is made— these all allow an employee to share their pride and accomplishment with the community and can contribute reputation building,” says Barnes.
 And finally, more significant rewards can recognize and award tremendous efforts.
 “These can be a bonus, extra time off, or other appropriate gifts,” she says.